Floorp-Projects/Floorp/netwerk/docs/http/logging.rst

 Logging HTTP activity by manually setting environment variables
 ---------------------------------------------------------------

-Sometimes the about:networking approach won't work, for instance if your bug occurs during startup, or you're running on mobile, etc.  In that case you can set environment variables \*before\* you launch Firefox.
+Sometimes the about:logging approach won't work, for instance if your bug occurs during startup, or you're running on mobile, etc.  In that case you can set environment variables \*before\* you launch Firefox.
 Note that this approach winds up logging the whole browser history, so